with-labs/popspace/README.md

 - An Audio/Video media provider:
   - A deployed [LiveKit server](https://livekit.io/)
+  - A LiveKit Cloud account
   - Or, a Twilio account
-- An AWS account for S3 file storage (wallpapers and user uploads)

 ---

 ## Using the Docker Image (Recommended)